l0wigh/Fluorite/EVO2.md

 - [ ] Add Organizer back !

 # BUG
-- [ ] Swallowing a window when in fullscreen quit the fullscreen visually, but not in the variables
-- [ ] Switching ws sometimes does not reapply active window name doesn't warp cursor
+- [ ] Switching ws sometimes does not reapply active window name and doesn't warp cursor
     - Reproduce by putting your cursor on polybar, switch to another ws, and then goback
 - [ ] Find a way to verify certains values
     - fl_hdn